Jessica Hopper: Career

 Since then, Hopper has written for publications including the Chicago Tribune, The Chicago Reader, and Spin.
 She was a music supervisor for This American Life and the first music editor of the radical teen-girl webzine Rookie.
 From 1991 to 2005, she published the fanzine Hit It Or Quit It.

 Alongside her writing, Hopper worked in public relations and managing bands until her late 20s when she quit to write full-time.

 Hopper was a senior editor of Pitchfork and the editor in chief of the print quarterly The Pitchfork Review from October 2014 until November 2015.
 She was appointed editorial director of music for MTV News in 2016.

 Writing in The Guardian, Laura Snapes described Hopper as "one of a handful of music journalists whose every new piece feels like an event.
 When Björk's latest album Vulnicura leaked in January, it was Hopper’s interview that provided the record's heartbreaking context."
 In Paste, Mack Hayden described Hopper's as "one of the most distinctive voices in the world of music criticism."

 In 2018, Hopper published a memoir called Night Moves.

+Hopper directed a four-part documentary series called Women Who Rock, which debuted in July 2022 on EPIX.